elsyifa/HOME-CREDIT_Kaggle/README.md

 I used Zeppelin and pyspark as environment in this prediction.
 ![alt text](https://github.com/elsyifa/HOME-CREDIT_Kaggle/blob/master/Images/Zeppelin.png)

 Zeppelin is Interactive web-based notebooks, we can do anything like data ingestion, data exploration, visualization and sharing data in Zeppelin notebooks.

 ![alt text](https://github.com/elsyifa/HOME-CREDIT_Kaggle/blob/master/Images/Spark.png)
 While Spark is Analytic engine for big data processing and easy of use.
 Spark uses Java, Scala, Python, R, and SQL as programming language, and I used Python (Pyspark) as a programming language.
 One of the advantages of Spark is speed,which is can run workloads 100x faster.

+## DATA

+I will little bit explain about the data.